Skip to main content

 • Email Alias Considerations: If using aliases, ensure email signatures are configured for both regular and alias email addresses.

-• Proactive Monitoring: Periodically test playbook messages to confirm proper signature use across accounts.
+• Proactive Monitoring: Periodically test playbook messages to confirm proper signature use across accounts.- Sendgrid Integration Best Practices: When using Sendgrid, always authenticate your Gmail or Outlook accounts in Vitally before initiating workflows to ensure proper synchronization.

 5. FAQs